G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Threat Model and Design Goals

 \textbf{Defender Knowledge and Abilities}.
-Given that some clients are resource-constrained devices such as wearable devices, the defender is assumed to only deploy defenses at the server $\mathcal{S}$.
-The server is honest, with no intent of leaking client information through model weights.
-Unlike FLTrust~\cite{cao2021fltrust}, to avoid privacy violation, the server is assumed to have no local data while possessing consider computation capacity.
+Given that clients may include resource-constrained devices like wearable devices, the defender's abilities are constrained to deploying defenses exclusively at the server $\mathcal{S}$.
+The server is honest, with no intentions of leaking client information through model weights.
+In contrast to FLTrust~\cite{cao2021fltrust}, to safeguard privacy, the server is assumed to possess no local data while possessing a certain level of computation capacity.

-The defender is hypothesized to be unable to access the training data of client $\mathcal{D}_{c_i}$, control behaviors of malicious clients, or even be aware of the presence and number of compromised clients within the FL system.
-However, the defender does have complete access to model weights $W_{c_i}^r$ and corresponding model updates $\Delta W_{c_i}^r = W_{c_i}^r - G^r$ of client $c_i$ ($c_i \in \mathcal{C}_m^r$) at the $r$-th communication round, and can extract statistical data to identify malicious weights.
+The defender is assumed to lack access to client training data $\mathcal{D}_{c_i}$, control over the behavior of malicious clients, or even knowledge of the presence and quantity of compromised clients within the FL system.
+However, the defender has complete access to model weights $W_{c_i}^r$ and corresponding model updates $\Delta W_{c_i}^r = W_{c_i}^r - G^r$ of client $c_i$ ($c_i \in \mathcal{C}_m^r$) during the $r$-th communication round.
+The defender can extract statistical characteristics to identify poisoned weights.